orlandomotapires/docker_kick_start/README.md

-# Docker-Studies
+# Docker

-&emsp;This is a self-made resume for studying Docker, feel free to use or/and make pull-requests! :)</br>
+&emsp;This is a self-made resume for studying Docker, here your gonna find many theoretical information and a lot of hand's pratice also.
+Feel free to use or/and make pull-requests!</br>

 &emsp;Special thanks to [Mateus Muller](https://mateusmuller.me/), who inspired me to build this resume, the video where part of this content came from is [here](https://www.youtube.com/watch?v=RE31GWJGkwA&ab_channel=MateusMuller).</br>
 &emsp;At [references](#references-and-other-content) there is many others contents i judged important while studying about docker and all the peripheral knowledge.</br>